MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 # Cruly brace scoping

-<TODO: insert modding language name here> files use curly braces for scoping, rather than indentation for scoping, like Python with tabs.
+grug files use curly braces for scoping, rather than indentation for scoping, like Python with tabs.

 The reason for this is that while working on the [Cortex Command Community Project](https://github.com/cortex-command-community/Cortex-Command-Community-Project), modders frequently had to be explained that their configuration files must use tabs, and not spaces.
 The difference between the two isn't easy enough to tell for beginners without an IDE, since Notepad and Discord don't put an arrow in the tabs or a dot inside of the spaces.
 Braces on the other hand are always unambiguous.